oslabs-beta/kaptn/README.md

 # kaptn

 Kaptn is a fully downloadable desktop application that provides a user-friendly terminal interface for developers to interact with Kubernetes.
-With pre-selected kubectl options and the ability to free-type commands, Kaptn provides the training wheels ayou need to gain familiarity and proficiency in K8.
+With pre-selected kubectl options and the ability to free-type commands, Kaptn provides the training wheels you need to gain familiarity and proficiency in K8.

 ## Features
 - User-friendly terminal interface